hetpatel7567/Moviefinder/README.md

 3. **Explore Details:**
    - Click on a search result to view detailed information about the selected title.

-4. **Watch Trailers:**
+4. **Watch movie:**
-   - If available, watch trailers and video clips directly on the website.
+   - If available, watch movie and video clips directly on the website.

-5. **Discover Similar Titles:**
+5. **alternative source::**
-   - Explore a list of similar titles based on your search.
+   - two sources to find movie easily

 ## How to Run Locally